 Despite its fierce independence, Indonesia understands the importance of the regional security architecture in ensuring its own security.
 For the last half century, the United States' implicit security guarantee has allowed Asian states to rise peacefully without their neighbours feeling overly threatened.
 Relatively weak Southeast Asian states have confidently built fruitful economic relationships with much larger neighbours to their north, including China.
-Indonesia is aware that, despite its anxieties about the future, China does not yet possess the military capabilities to pose a direct threat to Southeast Asia.76 It also knows that the

-A desire for self-reliance and non-alignment remains at the heart of Indonesia's foreign policy.
-United States will likely remain the most important player in Southeast Asian security for the foreseeable future.
-Jakarta welcomed Hillary Clinton's offer in April 2010 to mediate in the South China Sea disputes, believing that having a powerful friend would give the smaller Southeast Asian states more bargaining power.77
+Indonesia is aware that, despite its anxieties about the future, China does not yet possess the military capabilities to pose a direct threat to Southeast Asia.
+76 It also knows that the United States will likely remain the most important player in Southeast Asian security for the foreseeable future.
+Jakarta welcomed Hillary Clinton's offer in April 2010 to mediate in the South China Sea disputes, believing that having a powerful friend would give the smaller Southeast Asian states more bargaining power.